Which issues would you most highlight to someone new to your state?

-Advertisements must not suggest a preference against applicants or independent contractors on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition (eg, cancer-related conditions or genetic characteristics), genetic information, marital status, sex, gender identity, gender expression, age (40 years and older), sexual orientation, or military and veteran status of any person.
+Advertisements must not suggest a preference against applicants or independent contractors on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition (e.g., cancer-related conditions and genetic characteristics), genetic information, marital status, sex, gender identity, gender expression, age (40 years and older), sexual orientation, or military and veteran status of any person.

 What can employers do with regard to background checks and inquiries?

 As a general matter, employers are prohibited from making any non-job-related inquiry of applicants or employees that directly or indirectly expresses a limitation, specification, or discrimination about any protected characteristic.
 In addition to the federal Fair Credit Reporting Act governing the use of background checks in employment, California employers must also comply with certain requirements in the California Investigative Consumer Reporting Agencies Act and the California Consumer Credit Reporting Agencies Act.

 An employer may not ask an applicant about any arrest or detention that did not result in a conviction (Cal.
 Lab.
 Code § 432.7).
 Employers also cannot ask applicants to disclose information regarding a conviction for certain marijuana-related crimes or possession of certain drug-related paraphernalia when the conviction is more than two years old (Cal.
 Lab.
 Code § 432.8).
 With limited exceptions, employers may not ask for juvenile convictions or inquire or use information about juvenile arrests, detentions, or court dispositions in making an employment determination.

 A new California law that went into effect on January 1, 2018 prohibits a covered employer from asking about or considering criminal history before a conditional offer of employment has been made.